BU-Spark/se-savor-app/README.md

 If future teams want to deploy to production, they should ensure that the [security rules](https://firebase.google.com/docs/rules) they have for the Firestore are up to par.
 Perhaps they could create separate databases for deployment and production as well.

 ## Running the app
+0. Please make sure you have the `.env` file set up correctly and have placed it in the frontend folder before building with Docker!
+Otherwise, the app will build but when you run it and visit localhost, there will only be a blank page displayed.

 1. Install Docker on your machine.
 See [Get Docker](https://docs.docker.com/get-docker/) for help.
 If you're on macOS and have [Homebrew](https://brew.sh/) installed you can do<br/>
 `brew install --cask docker`<br/>
 You have to open up the desktop app before you can use the `docker` command in your shell.